DellGEOS/AzureStackHOLs/lab-guides/08-DeployAzureStackHCICluster-DeploymentTool/readme.md

 In this lab you will deploy 4 node Azure Stack HCI cluster using [new tool](https://learn.microsoft.com/en-us/azure-stack/hci/manage/whats-new-preview#new-deployment-tool) available now in Preview.

-Optionally you can deploy Windows 11 machine, and test Azure Stack HCI deployment from there

-The new deployment tool requires another drive (it can be another partition or another disk) and it requires hosts that are not yet domain joined.
 The lab is based on [AzSHCI and Deployment tool](https://github.com/microsoft/MSLab/tree/master/Scenarios/AzSHCI%20and%20Deployment%20tool) MSLab scenario.

 ## Prerequisites